pierre-rouleau/about-erlang/doc/installing-erlang-asdf.rst

 Setting the Environment for asdf
 --------------------------------

-For asdf-vm_ I use the same strategy, I have:
+For asdf-vm_ I use the same strategy as for the other mechanisms used to install Erlang, I use:

 - `The envfor-asdf source script`_ to setup the environment.
-- The use-asdf alias inside by .bashrc file
+- `The use-asdf alias`_ inside by .bashrc file

 The envfor-asdf source script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~